josephGZC/binary_atmospheric_nucleation/README.md

 # Investigated the Binary Nucleation and Growth of Atmospherically-relevant Molecules

-The following repository contains some of the jupyter lab python scripts I used in the simulation of atmospherically-relevant molecules.
 > Each section includes brief, symbol-marked sentences (ℹ️ for information , 🔎 for procedural summaries, and 💡 for analysis summaries) to help guide readers in understanding the problem variables and the questions being addressed.

 ### Contents